 VAL Covered Call Strategy

-VAL (Valaris Limited), in the Energy sector, (Oil & Gas Equipment & Services industry), listed on NYSE.
+VAL (Valaris Limited), in the Energy sector, (Oil & Gas Drilling industry), listed on NYSE.

-Valaris Limited provides offshore contract drilling services to the international oil and gas industry.
-The company owns an offshore drilling rig fleet of 56 rigs, which include 11 drillships, 4 dynamically positioned semisubmersible rigs, 1 moored semisubmersible rig, and 40 jackup rigs.
-It serves international, government-owned, and independent oil and gas companies in the Gulf of Mexico, the North Sea, the Middle East, West Africa, Australia, and Southeast Asia.
-The company was incorporated in 2009 and is based in Hamilton, Bermuda.
+Valaris Limited, together with its subsidiaries, provides offshore contract drilling services in Brazil, the United Kingdom, Gulf of America, Australia, Angola, and internationally.
+It operates through four segments: Floaters, Jackups, ARO, and Other.
+The company owns an offshore drilling rig fleet, which includes drillships, dynamically positioned semisubmersible rigs, a moored semisubmersible rig, and jackup rigs.
+It also offers management services on rigs owned by third parties.
+The company serves international, government-owned, and independent oil and gas companies.
+Valaris Limited was founded in 1975 and is based in Hamilton, Bermuda.

-VAL (Valaris Limited) trades in the Energy sector, specifically Oil & Gas Equipment & Services, with a market capitalization of approximately $6.85B, a trailing P/E of 6.82, a beta of 0.97 versus the broader market, a 52-week range of 35.2-105.345, average daily share volume of 1.2M, a public-listing history dating back to 2021, approximately 4K full-time employees.
+VAL (Valaris Limited) trades in the Energy sector, specifically Oil & Gas Drilling, with a market capitalization of approximately $5.93B, a trailing P/E of 6.31, a beta of 0.93 versus the broader market, a 52-week range of 43.53-114.12, average daily share volume of 980K, a public-listing history dating back to 2021, approximately 4K full-time employees.
 These structural characteristics shape how VAL stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 0.97 places VAL roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 6.82 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 0.93 places VAL roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+The trailing P/E of 6.31 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+VAL pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a covered call on VAL?